NASM CES Study Guide

 Introduction

-Acute soreness of the muscles, discomfort of the musculoskeletal system, and fatigue are a few of the physiological and psychological effects that a client experiences when introducing or increased the novel demands on the body.
+When introduced to increase novel demands on the body, acute soreness of the muscles, discomfort in the musculoskeletal system, and fatigue are some physiological and psychological effects that the client experiences.

 These effects will have a large impact on training and exercise to follow.

-Recovery means a systematic physiological and psychological post exercise process in which the body and brain need replenishment and rejuvenation so that preparation is easy for training and competition.
+Recovery means a systematic physiological and psychological post exercise process in which the body and brain need replenishment and rejuvenation to make preparation easy for training and competition.

 Rest, refuel, and regenerate, will be the three strategies to be areas of focus.

-Resting is an aspect of recovery that focuses on improving the daily amount of sleep and the quality of said sleep along with limiting the stress and increasing the physical and psychological relaxation.
+Resting is an aspect of recovery that focuses on improving the daily amount of sleep and the quality of said sleep, along with limiting stress and increasing physical and psychological relaxation.

 Exercise, Recovery, and Overall Wellness